ripple/opensource.ripple.com/docs/simpleXRPL/tutorials/place-dex-order.md

 ---
 seo:
-    description: Place buy and sell orders on the XRP Ledger DEX with the iou and token verticals, using familiar order types.
+    description: Place buy and sell orders on the XRP Ledger DEX with the iou vertical, using familiar order types.
 labels:
   - simpleXRPL
   - SDK